The Best Telescope For Beginners

 Optical Design

-Telescopes come in many different optical formats, such as reflectors, refractors, and compound telescopes.
-Each type of telescope has its strengths and weaknesses.
-Although I favor apochromatic refractors from an astrophotography perspective, they may not be ideal for beginners.
+Although I favor apochromatic refractors for astrophotography, they may not be ideal for beginners.
 Newtonian reflectors offer a much larger aperture at a lower price point.

 Objective

-The telescope’s main light-collecting element is known as the objective.
-This is a mirror in Newtonian reflectors, and in a refractor, this is an objective lens.
 A larger objective means more detail and the ability to reveal dimmer targets.
-The reflector design allows for a larger telescope objective at an affordable price, while a refractor of the same size would increase the cost dramatically.
+The reflector design allows for a larger telescope objective at an affordable price, whereas a refractor of the same size would dramatically increase the cost.

 Mount

-Many types of telescope mounts are available, including computerized models that track the movement of the sky.
+Many types of telescope mounts are available, including computerized models that track the sky’s movement.
 For visual use, a sturdy altazimuth or Dobsonian mount will make stargazing an enjoyable process.
-Telescopes that are not on a computerized mount shouldn’t move on their own or when adjusting focus.

 Eyepieces